Add and remove nodes¶

 Typical production clusters are hosted across multiple data centres and cloud environments, enabling them to leverage geographical distribution for improved availability and resilience.

 This tutorial simplifies the concept by creating a cluster within a controlled environment using two Multipass VMs.
 The approach here allows us to focus on the foundational aspects of clustering using Canonical Kubernetes without the complexities of a full-scale, production setup.
-If your nodes are already installed, you can skip the multipass setup and go to step 2.
+If your nodes are already installed, you can skip the Multipass setup and go to step 2.

 Multipass (See Multipass Installation)